 Lunch: At the Santa Fe School of Cooking we'll enjoy the dishes we saw prepared during the morning's class.
 Iced tea, coffee and water included.

-Afternoon: After lunch we'll board our motorcoach and travel to the Mountain Cloud Zen Center for an introduction to daily meditation.
+Afternoon: After lunch our Group Leader will lead us on a walking exploration of the Santa Fe Plaza.
+The area abounds with historical sites and buildings.
+We'll then board our motorcoach and travel to the Mountain Cloud Zen Center for an introduction to daily meditation.
 Located just outside Santa Fe, the center combines traditional Japanese elements with Southwestern culture.
 Following our visit, we'll return to the hotel to enjoy some leisure time before dinner.

 Dinner: Plated meal at a nearby local restaurant with a choice of entrées, tea, coffee and water (additional beverages may be available for purchase).

-Evening: We will walk back to the hotel for rest of the evening at leisure to explore some of Santa Fe's nightlife, get to know our fellow participants, or relax at the hotel.
+Evening: After dinner we'll walk back to the hotel.
+The rest of the evening si at leisure to explore some of Santa Fe's nightlife, get to know our fellow participants, or relax at the hotel.